alipouryousefi/data-structures/README.md

-Data Structures in JavaScript
+# Data Structures in JavaScript and Typescript

-This repository contains examples and implementations of various data structures using JavaScript.
+This repository contains examples and implementations of various data structures using JavaScript and Typescript.
 Data structures are fundamental concepts in computer science that help organize and store data efficiently.
 Understanding and using data structures is crucial for writing optimized algorithms and building efficient applications.

-Introduction<br/>
+# Introduction
-In this repository, you'll find JavaScript implementations of the following data structures:
+In this repository, you'll find JavaScript and Typescript implementations of the following data structures:

 Arrays<br/>
 Linked Lists<br/>